MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-experience-platform.md

 manager: shellyha
 ---

-# Use Customer Insights segments in Adobe Experience Platform
+# Use Customer Insights segments in Adobe Experience Platform (preview)

 As a user of audience insights for Dynamics 365 Customer Insights, you may have created segments to make your marketing campaigns more efficient by targeting relevant audiences.
 To use a segment from audience insights in Adobe Experience Platform and applications like Adobe Campaign Standard, you need to follow a few steps outlined in this article.